-Donald Woods is chief editor of the liberal newspaper Daily Dispatch in South Africa.
-He has written several editorials critical of the views of Steve Biko.
+Donald Woods (Kevin Kline) is chief editor of the liberal newspaper "Daily Dispatch" in South Africa.
+He has written several editorials critical of the views of Steve Biko (Denzel Washington).
 But after having met him for the first time, he changes his opinion.
-They meet several times, and this means that Woods and his family get attention from the security police.
-When Steve Biko dies in police custody, he writes a book about Biko.
-The only way to get it published is for Woods himself to illegally escape the country.Written by
+They meet several times, and this means that Woods and his family get attention from the Security Police.
+When Steve Biko dies in Police custody, he writes a book about Biko.
+The only way to get it published is for Woods to illegally escape the country.Written by

 21 of 26 people found this review helpful.

 Was this review helpful to you?

 | Report this